antevis/CarND-Project4-Advanced_Lane_Finding/writeup.md

 After obtaining new fit with one of the above mentioned methods, it is being added to the list of ```fits``` and a current fit calculated as a weighted average of all previously found fits in ```currentFit()``` function.
-Worth mentioning that standard ```numpy.average``` to obtain weighted average with weights performs really not as expected and can't be used here.
+Worth mentioning that using standard ```numpy.average``` function to obtain weighted average performs really not as expected and can't be used here.

 Thus, I've implemented weighted average myself the way it is intended to work and provide meaningful results.
 The weights themselves are calculated in ```getWeights()``` function and employ the following logic: